25-26J-433-RP/sinhala-essay-grading-app-fe/README.md

 4. Open in the host browser

 ## Environment
-Create a .env file (Use vaiables in .env.sample)
+Create a .env file (Use variables in .env.sample)

 ## Contributing